MobilityData/gbfs/gbfs.md

 Example: `Asia/Tokyo`, `America/Los_Angeles` or `Africa/Cairo`.
 * URI *(added in v1.1)* - A fully qualified URI that includes the scheme (e.g., `com.abcrental.android://`), and any special characters in the URI must be correctly escaped.
 See the following http://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URI values.
 Note that URIs may be URLs.
 * URL - A fully qualified URL that includes `http://` or `https://`, and any special characters in the URL must be correctly escaped.
 See the following http://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URL values.
+* GeoJSON FeatureCollection - A FeatureCollection as described by the IETF RFC 7946 https://tools.ietf.org/html/rfc7946#section-3.3.
+* GeoJSON Multipolygon - A Geometry Object as described by the IETF RFC https://tools.ietf.org/html/rfc7946#section-3.1.7.

 ### Output Format
 Every JSON file presented in this specification contains the same common header information at the top level of the JSON response object: